 To complete the application form you will need:

 - An envelope to return your form.

 - 4 passport style photographs.

-This officer will report to the Chief Officer of Police after his visit and if your application is approved, the certificate will be granted.
+If the police officer is satisfied, they will report this to the Chief Office of Police and your shotgun licence will be granted.